Modularity of higher theta series I: cohomology of the generic fiber: Derived Fourier analysis

 We now complete the proof of Proposition \ref{prop: fourier of Gysin} by establishing Lemma \ref{lem: FT of delta}.
 By Lemma \ref{lem: pullback from connective} and Lemma \ref{lem: reduce to connective}, we may assume that $E', E$ are smooth over $S$.
 Then the map $f$ is LCI, hence $f^! \Qll{E}\tw{-d(f)}$ is isomorphic to $f^* \Qll{E} \cong \Qll{E'}$.
 Note that the space $\Hom_{E'}(f^* \Qll{E}, f^! \Qll{E}\tw{-d(f)})$ then identifies with $\rH^0(E'; \Q_\ell) \cong \rH^0(S; \Q_{\ell})$.

-Similarly we see $\wh{f}_! \delta_{\wh{E}} \cong \delta_{\wh{E}'} \cong \wh{f}_* \delta_{\wh{E}}$ and $\Hom_{\wh{E}'}(\wh{f}_! \delta_{\wh{E}'}, \wh{f}_* \delta_{\wh{E}'}) \cong \rH^0(\wh{E}'; \Q_\ell) \cong \rH^0(S; \Q_{\ell})$.
-Of course, this also follows formally from the previous paragraph, since $\FT_E$ is an equivalence of categories.
+Similarly we see $\wh{f}_! \delta_{\wh{E}} \cong \delta_{\wh{E}'} \cong \wh{f}_* \delta_{\wh{E}}$ and $\Hom_{\wh{E}'}(\wh{f}_! \delta_{\wh{E}}, \wh{f}_* \delta_{\wh{E}}) \cong \rH^0(\wh{E}'; \Q_\ell) \cong \rH^0(S; \Q_{\ell})$.
+Of course, this also follows formally from the previous paragraph, since $\FT_{E'}$ is an equivalence of categories.

 By examining each connected component at a time, we reduce to the case where $S$ is connected.
 Then $\rH^0(S; \Q_\ell) \cong \Q_\ell$, so the two maps in question differ by some scalar.
-We want to verify that this scalar is $1$; it suffices to check this after pulling back to a single point of $S$, since Fourier transform is compatible with pullback on the base.
+We want to verify that this scalar is $1$; it suffices to check this after pulling back to a geometric point of $S$: Fourier transform is compatible with pullback on the base, the relative fundamental class is compatible with base change by \cite[Theorem 3.13]{KhanI}, and the natural transformation $\can$ and the delta-sheaf identifications are functorial under base change.
 Thus we reduce to the case where $S$ is a point.

 For $f^!$, the six-functor formalism is developed (cf. \cite{Ver67}) so that for a smooth morphism $f$, the shriek pullback $f^!$ is \emph{equal} to $f^*\tw{d(f)}$.
 Hence if $f \co E' \rightarrow E$ is surjective, then the Gysin map is \emph{the} identity map, and since $\wh{f}$ is a closed embedding the forget supports map $\wh{f}_! \rightarrow \wh{f}_*$ is \emph{the} identity as well.
 So Proposition \ref{prop: fourier of Gysin} is evident in this case.